shitcoinswap/.github/profile/README.md

 # Welcome to the Shitcoin Society

-Join the team and unlock financial freedom for everybody.
-Secure your spot in the genesis ledger of a completely new blockchain and usher in a new era of financial independence.
+We unlock the financial future for everybody.
+Secure your spot in the genesis ledger of a completely new blockchain, created by the Shitcoin Society.